DinoChiesa/apigee-scanner/README.md

   node scanProxies.js [OPTION]

 Options:
   -M, --mgmtserver=ARG         the base path, including optional port, of the Apigee mgmt server.
 Defaults to https://api.enterprise.apigee.com .
   -u, --username=ARG           org user with permissions to read Apigee configuration.
   -p, --password=ARG           password for the org user.
   -n, --netrc                  retrieve the username + password from the .netrc file.
 In lieu of -u/-p -o, --org=ARG                the Apigee organization.
   -Z, --ssoZone=ARG            specify the SSO zone to use when authenticating.
       --ssoUrl=ARG             specify the SSO url to use when authenticating.
   -C, --passcode=ARG           specify the passcode to use when authenticating.
   -J, --keyfile=ARG            the keyfile for a service account, for use with apigee.googleapis.com.
       --token=ARG              use this explicitly-provided oauth token.
       --apigeex                use apigee.googleapis.com for the mgmtserver.
   -T, --notoken                do not try to obtain an oauth token.
   -N, --forcenew               force obtain a new oauth token.
   -v, --verbose
   -h, --help
   -q, --quiet                  Optional. be quiet.
   -d, --deployed               Optional. restrict the scan to revisions of proxies that are deployed.
   -L, --list                   Optional. list the available scanners.
   -e, --environment=ARG        Optional.
 Use with the --deployed flag.
       --latestrevision         Optional. scan only the latest revision of each proxy.
       --namepattern=ARG        Optional. scan only proxies with a name matching the regex.
       --policyname=ARG         flags each revision with a policy with a name that matches a pattern --policytype=ARG         flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc), or a type that matches a regex
       --policyunattached       flags each revision with a policy that is unattached --proxydesc=ARG          proxy description matching a particular regex --proxyname=ARG          proxy name matching a regex
       --revisioncount=ARG      flags each proxy with a number of revisions greater than x --sharedflowuse=ARG      flags each revision that has a FlowCallout to a named SharedFlow, or a SharedFlow that matches a regex
+      --targetloadbalancer=ARG proxy with an target LoadBalance
-      --targetssl         proxy with an http target with TLS disabled or no Truststore --targettype=ARG    proxy with a specified target type (hosted, http, local, script), or none --vhost=ARG         proxy revision with a reference to a particular vhost
+      --targetsslhygiene       proxy with an http target with TLS disabled or no Truststore --targettype=ARG         proxy with a specified target type (hosted, http, local, script), or none --vhost=ARG              proxy revision with a reference to a particular vhost
 ```

 ## Example Usage with Apigee X or hybrid